Wenderholm Regional Park: History

-For approximately 1,000 years Māori lived in the area now encompassed by the park because it featured several natural resources.
-It was generally known as Te Awa Puhoi or 'The slow flowing river'.
-Te Kawerau related tribes lives in the area, settling in locations such as Te Akeake, a kāinga at the mouth of the Puhoi Estuary and Kakaha Pā, a defensive outpost located at the highest point of the peninsula, Maungatauhoro / Wenderholm Hill.
+Māori occupation of Wenderholm lasted until the late 19th-century and archaeological evidence points to a long-history of occupation dating back to the earliest Maori settlement of the region.
+The area had several names but the most common was Puhoi from the Puhoi River.
+The flat area of Wenderholm was known as Te Akeake and the southern headland known as Maungatauhoro.
+A lookout over the Waiwera River was known as Mirihau.
+Wenderholm had ample supply of food and the two rivers provided good access to the hinterland, making it a desirable location for Maori to settle.
+Te Kawerau related tribes lived in the area, settling in locations such as Te Akeake, a kāinga at the mouth of the Puhoi Estuary and Kakaha Pā, a defensive outpost located at the highest point of the peninsula, Wenderholm Hill.

-The Auckland politician and entrepreneur Sir Robert Graham protected many of the ancient trees in the area from felling to be used for timber for ships.
-He went on to build a homestead in the park (now known as the Couldrey House), in the late 1850s.
+The Auckland politician and entrepreneur Sir Robert Graham protected many of the ancient trees in the area from felling.
+He went on to build a homestead in the park that he name Wenderholm (now known as Couldrey House), in the late 1850s.
 Many of the historic trees in the park were given as gifts to Robert Graham from George Grey.
-The name Wenderholm was the name given to Graham's residence.
+In May 1868 Graham purchased the Maungatauhoro Block from Te Hemara.
+The Te Akeake block was sold to a different settler in September 1873 and from September 1876 to August 1877 Graham purchased the rest of the land that is now Wenderholm from Te Hemara.

 Graham planted many exotic species of plant at his home, and preserved a 19th-century grove of pōhutukawa trees in the 1880s.
-Graham sold the land, and the homestead became known as the Couldrey House, named for its final owner, Herbert William Couldrey.
+Graham occurred financial difficulty and in 1885 and sold Wenderholm to Robert Greenwood, who planned to subdivide the area into the Greenwood Estate.
+Greenwood's plan failed and the land was sold again.
+Graham managed to purchase the Maungatahoro block back via the Waiwera Company.

-In the 1960s, Herbert William Couldrey had attempted to subdivide the land at Wenderholm for lifestyle blocks.
+In the 1960s Herbert William Couldrey had attempted to subdivide the land at Wenderholm for lifestyle blocks.
 Despite being approved by the Rodney County Council the Auckland Regional Authority appealed the decision and acquired the land for £185,000 on 31 March 1965 under eminent domain.
-Wenderholm was opened as the first regional park of Auckland following this.
+Wenderholm was opened as the first regional park of the Auckland Region following this.

-Recreation

-The Puhoi River is a popular spot for kayakers.